pretix/pretix/doc/api/resources/orders.rst

-locale                                string                     The locale used for communication with this customer datetime                              datetime                   Time of order creation expires                               datetime                   The order will expire, if it is still pending by this time payment_date                          date                       Date of payment receival payment_provider                      string                     Payment provider used for this order payment_fee                           money (string)             Payment fee included in this order's total payment_fee_tax_rate                  decimal (string)           Tax rate applied to the payment fee
+locale                                string                     The locale used for communication with this customer datetime                              datetime                   Time of order creation expires                               datetime                   The order will expire, if it is still pending by this time payment_date                          date                       Date of payment receipt payment_provider                      string                     Payment provider used for this order payment_fee                           money (string)             Payment fee included in this order's total payment_fee_tax_rate                  decimal (string)           Tax rate applied to the payment fee